OpenNebula/addon-storpool/README.md

     3. Upgrade the addon (checkout/clone latest from github and run install.sh)
     4. Follow the addon configuration chapter in README.md to (re)configure the extras
     5. Continue (re)configuring OpenNebula following the upstream docs

+* With OpenNebula 5.8+ The IMAGE datastore backed by StorPool must have TM_MAD for the SYSTEM datastore whitelisted.

 Please follow the upgrade notes for the OpenNebula version you are using.